MediaArea/MediaConch_SourceCode/Documentation/REST.md

 * policies:          Array of String with the policies contents
 * user:              Integer: Use this User ID for the watch folder.
 If not present, find a unique ID
 * recursive:         Boolean: Check the folder recursively (sub-directory), set to true by default
+- options:           Array of Object of 2 Strings: List of Options to be given to MediaInfoLib

 ##### Response